core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Updated external_aad for Encryption ### {#sec-cose-object-ext-aad-enc}

 The first external_aad structure used for the encryption process producing the ciphertext (see Section 5.3 of {{RFC8152}}) includes also the counter signature algorithm and related parameters used to sign messages.
-In particular, compared with Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the aad_array MUST also include:
+In particular, compared with Section 5.4 of {{RFC8613}}, the 'algorithms' array in the aad_array MUST also include:

 * 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
 This parameter has the value specified in the "Value" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}) for this counter signature algorithm.